statespacedev/statespace/docs/source/index.rst

 introduction
 ==================================================================================================================

-this project focuses on reference problems in kalman, sigma-point, and particle processors - in particular, numpy and eigen implementations.
+this project focuses on reference problems in kalman, sigma-point, and particle processors - in particular, numpy and eigen implementations, using classic vector and matrix representations so things look like what's in the literature.

 install
 ------------------------------------------------------------------------------------------------------------------